How to effectively homeschool using the thematic approach to teaching

 Is this for me?

 You won’t know if the thematic approach to teaching is for you and your family until you try it out!
 You won’t mess up your current educational plan by just trying one week of a unit study.
 If you are a unit study newbie, I do recommend getting a pre-planned themed unit to use at first.
 Later as you find your groove, you can try your hand at planning your own unit.
 But planning can be overwhelming until you know what works for your family.
-Be sure to check out my Teachers Pay Teachers store to look for themed lesson plans to help you get started!
+Be sure to check out my Teachers Pay Teachers store to look for activities to help you get started!

 Where can I find ideas?

 Pinterest and Instagram are my go-to destinations for ideas for thematic units!
-Go to the bottom of this page to find links to my Pinterest boards and Instagram feed to find more ideas and to read my blog posts!
+Go the very top of this page to find links to my Pinterest boards and Instagram feed to find more ideas and to read my blog posts!
 One of the benefits of thematic units is that there is a plethora of ideas on the internet.
 You can find ideas on just about any topic you can think of.

 Thank you for visiting my blog!
 Sign up for my email list to be sure to find out when the next blog post on the thematic approach to teaching will be posted!